aimee-mcneil-melville/ToDo-Full-Stack/README.md

  * **onDoubleClick**: turn the components white
  * **onDragEnter**: turn the components yellow as you click and drag through them

- Note: `onDragEnter` can be quite fickle, especially with a large number of pixels and/or a fast refresh rate.
+ Note: To make `onDragEnter` work, you need to put a `draggable={true}` property on your Pixel's `<div>`.
+Even then it can still be quite fickle, especially with a large number of pixels and/or a fast refresh rate.
 If you're fairly sure your code is right but the pixels still don't turn yellow when you drag, try using a different browser (preferably Firefox), reducing the number of pixels, lengthening the refresh interval, experimenting with different drag tactics with your mouse, or any combination of these approaches!

 ## Hi-res